1. Processes

 2.3.2.
 Internal initialization

-the thread.
-First, the G_SYSCALL_CREATE_THREAD
+the task.
+First, the G_SYSCALL_CREATE_TASK

 system call is called

-given to g_create_thread
+given to g_create_task

 ).